ZupIT/horusec-docs/content/en/cli/commands-and-flags.md

 ---
-title: "Resources"
+title: "Commands & Flags"
-linkTitle: "Resources"
+linkTitle: "Commands & Flags"
 weight: 20
 description: >-
  In this section, you will find examples and options to use Horusec-CLI.
 ---

 ## **Global flags**